The Psychology Behind Building and City Design

 Renowned psychologists such as Dr. Colin Ellard have shown through several research studies that the built environment can have positive and negative effects on mental health and overall well-being.
 For example, he found that participants showed the highest levels of positive mood when visiting a green space on a New York City tour.
 As more research pours out from the field, teams of architects, designers and scientists are working together to construct buildings that take our health into account.

 From lighting and wall color to windows and green spaces, there are a staggering number of elements that play a major role in human psychology.
-To illustrate, we created an infographic that focuses on the positive effects of building design on human beings.
+To illustrate, we created an infographic below that focuses on the positive effects of building design on human beings.
+For the healthcare-specific benefits, jump to our other infographic infographic below.

 Modern architecture has come a long way from the iconic, yet disastrous Pruitt-Igoe housing project in St. Louis.
 It’s hard to determine if there’s such thing as a ‘perfect’ building, but architects and urban planners are quickly tuning into how their designs may impact other people.
 Whether you’re an architect or simply an inhabitant, there are a handful of tips to keep in mind to ensure you’re at your happiest and healthiest self amongst the built environment.